Skip to main content

 devhelm secrets set API_BEARER_TOKEN=your-secret-token

-For YAML-based config, reference vault secrets with ${VAR} syntax.
-For CLI-created monitors, use the --vault-secret-id flag.
+For YAML-based config, reference vault secrets by name from the secrets: section.
+For CLI-created monitors, use the --vault-secret-id flag with the vault secret’s UUID.

 Create an authenticated monitor